-Monaco's traditional Grand Prix weekend format is set to be discarded for 2022, with a major change to the timetable for the first time in the race's history.
+Monaco's usual weekend format looks set to be discarded for the 2022 season, with a big change on the way for the first time in the race's history.